ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 }
 ```

-We will focus on understanding line 3, in depth.
+We will focus on understanding line 3:

 ```Go
 return properties[uint8(r)] & pLmask == pLu
 ```

-We're accessing an array called `properties` with an 8-bit integer index, derived from the rune, have some kind of a bitmask, and `pLu` whatever that is.
+We're accessing an array called `properties` with an 8-bit integer index, derived from the rune (code point), have some kind of a mask, and `pLu` whatever that is.
+Making sense of both sides of the equality check is up next.
-Let's address these one by one.

 #### Flags and bitmasks

-If we look up the definition of `pLmask` ((src/unicode/graphic.go)[https://golang.org/src/unicode/graphic.go#8]), the first reaction might be to switch to the YouTube tab you have sitting next to
+If we look up the definition of `pLmask` ((src/unicode/graphic.go)[https://golang.org/src/unicode/graphic.go#8]), your first reaction might be to switch to the YouTube tab you have sitting next to
 the current one, but let's fight that urge and see what we have here.

 ```